nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 Oscillators
 -----------

-Let's start with a simple sawtooth oscillator:
+Let's start with a simple sawtooth :class:`~jupylet.audio.sound.Oscillator`\:

 .. code-block:: python

     osc = Oscillator('sawtooth')

-In Jupylet, all audio elements from basic building blocks to compound synthesizers are ``Sound`` instances, the parallel of a Pytorch ``nn.Module``, and similarly you typically apply them to an input to produce an output.
+In Jupylet, all audio elements from basic building blocks to compound synthesizers are :class:`~jupylet.audio.sound.Sound` instances, the parallel of a Pytorch ``nn.Module``, and similarly you typically apply them to an input to produce an output.

 Let's apply the oscilator to generate `44100 frames <https://en.wikipedia.org/wiki/44,100_Hz>`_ which is the default number of samples per second used by Jupylet and the